 Statement of Purpose

 This project shares some features with other digital projects such as Harvard’s Pluralism Project and Ohio State’s American Religious Sounds Project, but with a targeted focus on exploring connections between Buddhism and healthcare.
 Our project’s raison d’être is to generate conversations and improve understandings about the close relationship between religion and health — two important facets of human experience.
 A number of big questions are raised by this project, including: How do faith and health interrelate?
 How do communities respond to collective trauma and challenges?
-How do newcomers to America navigate the social infrastructure?
-How do urban spaces help or hinder social support networks such as religious institutions?
-This project does not seek to resolve these questions with easy answers, but rather to provide a cooperative framework and infrastructure with which to engage with and to explore these questions and others that may arise.
-Related to these questions, we have goals explicit goals in the following areas:
+How do newcomers to America navigate the healthcare infrastructure?
+How do religious organizations help or hinder social support networks?
+This project does not seek to resolve these questions with easy answers, but rather to provide a framework and infrastructure with which to engage with and to explore these questions and others that may arise.

 The project also unites researchers, students, and Buddhist communities in a common effort to build bridges of understanding.
 Both the portal and the documentary video are intended to be accessible introductions to the intersections of religion, health, and community in diverse urban centers of the U.S. At a time where American politics and national discourse are becoming increasingly fractured along ethnic, religious, cultural, and racial lines, we are of the belief that this type of research project can play a role in facilitating greater understanding and cohesion among groups of different Americans.